XcodeGhost: Stealing user device information

 The last domain was also used in the iOS malware KeyRaider.

 Read and write from clipboard

 XcodeGhost is also able, each time an infected app is launched, to store the data written in the iOS clipboard.
 The malware is also able to modify this data.
 This can be particularly dangerous if the user uses a password management app.

 Hijack opening specific URLs

 XcodeGhost is also able to open specific URLs when the infected app is launched.
-Since Apple iOS and macOS work with Inter-App Communication URL mechanism (e.g. 'whatsapp://', 'Facebook://', 'iTunes://'), the attacker can open any apps installed on the compromised phone or computer, in the case of an infected macOS application.
-Such mechanism could be harmful with password management apps or even on phishing websites.
+Since Apple iOS and macOS work with Inter-App Communication URL mechanism (e.g., 'whatsapp://', 'Facebook://', 'iTunes://'), the attacker can open any apps installed on the compromised phone or computer, in the case of an infected macOS application.
+Such a mechanism could be harmful to password management apps or even used to facilitate phishing attacks.

 Infected apps

 Among all the Chinese apps, IMs app, banking apps, mobile carrier's app, maps, stock trading apps, SNS apps and games were infected.
 Popular apps used all over the world were also infected such as WeChat, a popular instant messaging app, CamScanner, an app to scan document using the smartphone camera or WinZip.

 Pangu Team claimed that they counted 3,418 infected apps.

 Fox-it, a Netherlands-based security company, reports that it found thousands of malicious traffic sources outside China.